 We specialize in diagnosing and treating Skin Growths.
-Dr Keith M. Gross can examine the growth, determine if it may be cancerous, and then develop a plan to remove it with limited discomfort.
+Dr. Keith M. Gross or one of his associates can examine the growth, determine if it may be cancerous, and then develop a plan to remove it with limited discomfort.

 Skin Growths can be ugly and unpleasant to look at, so why live with them when a simple in-office procedure can remove them.

 Some types of Skin Growths we see regularly include:

 Warts are a viral infection on the skin often caused by the human papilloma virus (HPV).